 Once a child who is neurodiverse ages out of the school system, parents often worry about how best they can support them in their adult years.

-Fluharty worked with developers John and Robin Klein on the plan for THRIVE Red Bank, an apartment building with 32 one-bedroom apartments over three stories, that will be built at 273 Shrewsbury Ave. at Drs.
+Fluharty, who is from Montville, worked with developers John and Robin Klein on the plan for THRIVE Red Bank, a 34,000-square-foot apartment building with 32 one-bedroom apartments over three stories, that will be built at 273 Shrewsbury Ave. at Drs.
 James Parker Blvd in Red Bank.
-There will be a shared amenity space, including a teaching kitchen, common event space, health and wellness areas, workout spaces and areas to socialize.
+There will be a shared amenity space, including a teaching kitchen, common event space, a sensory space, health and wellness areas, workout spaces and areas to socialize.

 One in 34 individuals in New Jersey is diagnosed on the autism spectrum, and the state is well-known for having many programs for school-age children.
 But many of those children fall off the “services cliff” when supports are drastically diminished at age 21, Fluharty said.
 Currently, 3 in 4 of these autistic adults live with a family member, many of whom are now aging themselves.